 Economic Enhancement Strategy for the Euclid and South Limestone Corridors

-To understand the scale and scope of opportunity for each corridor, Development Strategies conducted market studies for housing and retail, and then molded these into market strategies with specific development products that would appeal to targeted consumer groups, including post-graduates and young professionals, at particular segments identified along each of the corridors.
+Development Strategies conducted market analysis for housing and retail, and then molded these into market strategies with specific development products that would appeal to targeted consumer groups, including post-graduates and young professionals, at particular segments identified along each of the corridors.

-Working with MKSK, which provided building massing and conceptual site layouts, the team provided development planning at several sites, with Development Strategies doing feasibility testing to determine if, where, and under what conditions different catalyst projects would be economically viable.
+Working closely with MKSK, which provided design and project management, the team provided development planning at several sites, with Development Strategies doing feasibility testing to determine if, where, and under what conditions different catalyst projects would be economically viable.